DJ Big N: Career

 DJ Big N started his career in the UK playing local clubs in the West Midlands before guest playing at the Palms Club in Coventry as well as Guest playing at Club "Release".
 He also played for the Nigerian independence 2009 in Coventry, where he got his big break.

 Dj Big N has performed alongside acts like Kool & the Gang, Maxi Priest, Dru Hill, Billy Ocean and Joe.
 He also was the official DJ for the Jarule and Ashanti show which held in Lagos in October 2014.
 In February 2014, he was appointed as Mavin records artist, Dr Sid official Disk Jockey.
 He later went on to become the official DJ for the Mavin UK tour.

 DJ Big N became an active member of Mavin Records Dynasty in 2013 and plays as Mavin Records official DJ.
-He was the DJ of Rema’s first America tour.
+He was the DJ of Rema's first America tour.
 After years behind turntable, he took the microphone releasing series of singles featuring star artistes including Wizkid, Burna Boy, Ayra Starr, Kizz Daniel, Tiwa Savage and Rema.
 In September 2014, DJ BIG N released the first ever official MAVIN Mixtape.
 He was the official DJ for the Nigerian Centenary event that took place in Abuja in January 2014.
 He released the first ever "MAVIN ALL STARS MIXTAPE".

 He has worked with Mavin Records on live performances and DJ sets.
 In 2024, he joined The Recording Academy and won the Red Bull Spin It Loud Nigeria competition.

+In February 2026, DJ Big N released the “Africa Now: February 2026 DJ Mix”, a curated set of Afrobeats and Afropop tracks on Apple Music that showcased a range of popular artists including Burna Boy, Wizkid, and Rema.